 Haven for Hope is a place of hope and new beginnings for people in Bexar County who are experiencing homelessness.
 It is made up of two major programs: the Courtyard and the Transformational Campus.
 Both are on the Haven for Hope property and require a visit to the Intake Department to get started.
-The Courtyard is a low-barrier, safe sleeping program that offers shelter and basic needs.
+The Courtyard is a low-barrier, safe sleeping program that offers shelter, basic needs, and access to numerous resources.
 The Transformational Campus is a center that offers services and shelter with an emphasis toward addressing the root causes of homelessness.

 The Courtyard is a safe, indoor sleeping space.
 Guests at the Courtyard receive meals, communal showers, laundry, basic medical care and mental health care, and other basic services.
 The Courtyard curfew is 10pm, but special arrangements can be made if your work schedule or other factors force you to come in late.
 To stay at Courtyard, you must be able to care for yourself independently.

 The Transformational Campus (TC) is a place where an individual or family experiencing homelessness can go to receive housing, income and skills development, counseling, and wrap-around case management in order to help transform his/her life by addressing the root causes of their homelessness.
 The goal is to help individuals gain and keep permanent housing.

 To be assessed, you must visit the Intake Office (1 Haven for Hope Way, San Antonio, TX, 78207) to speak to an Intake Specialist.
 Hours are 7 a.m. to 3 p.m.
 Monday through Friday.

 If you have an immediate need for safe sleeping and the Intake office is closed, please enter the Courtyard at 1300 W Martin St after hours.

 If you meet all of the following criteria, and there is bed availability, you will likely qualify for the Transformational Campus: